By Miriam Raftery

 Those are among the issues addressed in our interviews with all four candidates, as well as concerns over crime, marijuana dispensaries, street repairs and more.The candidates are incumbent Councilmembers Jennifer Mendoza and Jerry Jones, as well as challengers Teresa Rosiak, a medical credentialing specialist and former Chamber of Commerce president, and Kamaal Martin, an educator with state and county governmental experience.

-Hear our interviews aired on KNSJ radio by clicking the audio links below, and scroll down to read highlights from each interview.
+Hear our interviews aired on KNSJ radio by clicking the audio links below this story, and scroll down to read highlights from each interview.

 Martin believes his diverse background has allow him to “see problems and challenges from a multitude of perspectives.
 I know how to ask the right questions and where to find answers.”
 He says he has the skills to be an advocate for the city at the county, state and federal level.
 “Every option needs to be on the table as far as how we go forward as a city, how we survive, and how we put our best foot forward,” he says.